msalihk/msalihk/README.md

 **Full-Stack Developer · Forward Deployed Software Engineer** Istanbul, Türkiye · [skucukkayis@gmail.com](mailto:skucukkayis@gmail.com)

 I take a problem from the first conversation to production.
 Schema, API, interface, deploy — I own the whole path rather than a slice of it.
-Backend-heavy by habit, Laravel and Postgres most days.
+TypeScript, Python and Rust are where I'm strongest; PHP/Laravel is what I've shipped the most.

 Working forward deployed means sitting close to the actual problem instead of picking tickets off a board: understanding what someone needs, building the thing, putting it in front of them, then fixing what turns out to be wrong.
 Lately that work keeps landing on LLMs — API integrations, retrieval, structured output, agent tooling.